github7891/PY-DA-Team2/README.md

 `fit_with_tensorboard()`: This function trains the model while integrating TensorBoard logging and early stopping, using the best hyperparameters discovered during tuning.

-### main.py
+## datasets
-This script runs the entire churn prediction process and apply mix approches for better performance.
-It includes an optional checkpoint to call saved parameters for future fitting without retuning.
+This is a folder that saves the optional splits for future visualisation.

 ## models
 ### model.py